ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/Heapsort.rst

 Heapsort
 --------

-Our discussion of Quicksort began by considering the practicality of using a BST for sorting.
+Before we get to Heapsort, consider for a moment the practicality of using a Binary Search Tree for sorting.
-The BST requires more space than the other sorting methods and will be slower than Quicksort or Mergesort due to the relative expense of inserting values into the tree.
+You could insert all of the values to be sorted into the BST one by one, then traverse the completed tree using an inorder traversal.
+The output would form a sorted list.
+This approach is conceptually very similar to :ref:`Quicksort <Quicksort> <Quicksort>`, where an internal node corresponds to the pivot, and the left (right) subtree consists of the partition of values smaller (larger) than the pivot.

+However, the approach has a number of drawbacks, including the extra space required by BST pointers and the amount of time required to insert nodes into the tree.
+Quicksort implements this same concept in a much more efficient way.
-There is also the possibility that the BST might be unbalanced, leading to a :math:`\Theta(n^2)` worst-case running time.
+But there is also the possibility that the BST might be unbalanced, leading to a :math:`\Theta(n^2)` worst-case running time.
-Subtree balance in the BST is closely related to Quicksort's partition step.
-Quicksort's pivot serves roughly the same purpose as the BST root value in that the left partition (subtree) stores values less than the pivot (root) value, while the right partition (subtree) stores values greater than or equal to the pivot (root).
+And this is the same problem as Quicksort has with chosing a good pivot (see the section "Quicksort Analysis" in the :ref:`Quicksort <Quicksort>` module).

-A good sorting algorithm can be devised based on a tree structure more suited to the purpose.
+Instead, a good sorting algorithm can be devised based on a tree structure more suited to the purpose.
 In particular, we would like the tree to be balanced, space efficient, and fast.